-In-Process Quality Control (IPQC): IPQC refers to controls implemented during production.
-For a custom mechanical part (die casting, plastic injection molding etc.) these can include the checking of molding parameters, ensuring correct raw material preparation and the control of critical dimensions or, for a PCBA, the checking of electrical parameters to ensure compliance before final assembly.
+In-Process Quality Control (IPQC): IPQC refers to checks implemented during production.
+For a custom mechanical part (die casting, plastic injection molding etc.) these can include the checking of molding parameters, ensuring correct raw material preparation and the control of critical dimensions, For a PCBA, checks can include the checking of electrical parameters to ensure compliance before final assembly.

 Outgoing Quality Control (OQC): As the term implies OQC is carried out at the end of the production line on the final product.
 Functional testing, a series of checks replicating product use, is implemented as well as other visual and dimensional checks.
 Typically, a customer will replicate the outgoing inspection carried out at the factory during the incoming inspection at their facility.
 This way, any disagreement regarding the suppliers’ responsibilities can be eliminated.

-Reliability Testing: This testing can be either carried out during the product development stage only to ensure materials and parts meet performance requirements or it can be repeated, in full or in part, for every production batch as an extra level of quality assurance.
+Reliability Testing: This testing can be carried out during the product development stage only to ensure materials and parts meet performance requirements.
+On the other hand, it can be repeated, in full or in part, for every production batch as an extra level of quality assurance.
 Such testing can include cycle testing such as the opening and closing of a cover multiple times, environmental testing (temperature, humidity, salt spray etc.) to ensure a product’s functionality under different ambient conditions and burn-in testing to confirm longitudinal standards are met.

 It is worth noting that in addition to the above-mentioned quality processes in relation to the product, the equipment itself used to implement these processes must be subject to regular checks.
 If the accuracy of the measuring instruments is not regularly confirmed then the data they produce cannot be relied on.

 Simply defining standards and handing them over to suppliers for implementation does not suffice.
 Without being on site to ensure quality processes are followed for every production run, from the manufacture of parts to the finished product, quality issues can occur.
-Prevention is far and away preferable to experiencing problems in the field and only by constantly and directly ensuring quality processes are followed can costly quality issues after products are bought by end customers be avoided with certainty.
-In a study carried out by Porticos Asia for a customer it was found that the costs of addressing quality problems after products had been purchased by end customers added approximately 20% to the product’s price.
+Prevention is far and away preferable to experiencing problems in the field.
+Only by constantly and directly ensuring quality processes are followed can costly quality issues after products are bought by end customers be avoided with certainty.
+In a study carried out by us for one customer it was found that the costs of addressing quality problems after products had been purchased by end customers added approximately 20% to the product’s price.
 Furthermore, this analysis only focused on the tangible costs such as travel costs and costs for returning and reworking products.
 Less easily measurable financial impacts such as the damage to brand equity were not included and are perhaps even more damaging.